SamroodAli/bubble-sort/readme.md

 To get a local copy up and running follow these simple example steps.

-Clone directory using GitHub.
+Clone directory using GitHub:

-You can run by opening the file in your browser as well!
+Click on "code" and copy the repo link
+In you terminal , type in:
+git clone "the copied link here"

 ## Run tests